Commercial

 Hikvision AcuSense vs ColorVu vs Live Guard

-Use this if the buyer is stuck between cleaner alerts, better night colour, and a stronger after-hours response.
+Use this if you are stuck between cleaner alerts, better night colour, and a stronger after-hours response.

 Hikvision TandemVu Cameras Buying Guide

-Use this when one wider overview plus zoom branch may genuinely help on a larger site.
+Use this when one wider overview plus zoomed view may genuinely help on a larger site.

 Practical rule of thumb

-If the buyer is still comparing all four of those families at once, the brief usually needs to be described more simply.
+If you are still comparing all four of those families at once, the brief usually needs to be described more simply.
 Talk about the scene in plain English first: entry, driveway, lane, frontage, yard, gate, or perimeter.
 Once the scene is clear, the right Hikvision family usually becomes much easier to pick.

 Series choice by real-world problem